brahmai-research/aiforcause/ReadMe.md

 ---

-Hello, we are [DEEPNIGHT](https://deepnight.tech), we are thrilled to introduce you to the **#aiforcause API**.
+Hello, we are [BRAHMAI](https://deepnight.tech), we are thrilled to introduce you to the **#aiforcause API**.
 We've got something special to share with the AI community.

 ## Our Mission

-At DEEPNIGHT, we believe in pushing the boundaries of AI.
+At BRAHMAI, we believe in pushing the boundaries of AI.
 We're on a mission to make AI accessible to everyone, regardless of their financial resources.
 We understand that not everyone can afford expensive AI services, and we're here to change that.
 With the #aiforcause API, you can access powerful AI tools to drive innovation, enhance your applications, and bring your ideas to life.

 ## What's the Deal?